 - Once cooled make a paste of the boiled onion.

-- With 1 Tbsp.
-Oil make a paste with remaining turmeric powder, red chili powder, salt, sugar, roasted cumin powder, coriander powder, Bengali garam masala powder and also salt.
+- With 1 tablespoon Oil make a paste with remaining turmeric powder, red chili powder, salt, sugar, roasted cumin powder, coriander powder, Bengali garam masala powder and also salt.

 - Heat remaining oil in a pan and fry the fish chunks on low flame.